Club Executives & Directors

 United States of America

 We are currently holding hybrid meetings.
-Each Monday, members and guests have a choice of attending in person or via Zoom until further notice.
+Each Monday, members and guests have a choice of attending in person or via Zoom.
 Please email rotaryclubofmuscatine@gmail.com for meeting information.

 Speakers